prasad26-cse/AI-Interview/README.md

 - Minimum 20 characters of content required
 - Check browser console (F12) for detailed errors

-**Interview Not Starting**:
+**Interview Not Starting / API Key Errors**:
+- **Error: "API key not configured"**:
+  - Click Settings button and enter your Hugging Face API key
+  - OR create a `.env` file with `VITE_HUGGINGFACE_API_KEY=your_key`
+  - Get a free token from https://huggingface.co/settings/tokens
-- Verify API key is configured correctly
+- **Error: "Failed to grade answer"**: Usually means API key is missing or invalid
 - Check internet connection
-- Ensure you haven't exceeded API rate limits
+- Ensure you haven't exceeded API rate limits (Hugging Face free tier limits)
-- Try refreshing the page
+- Try refreshing the page and re-entering the API key

 **Camera/Microphone Issues**:
 - Grant browser permissions when prompted